ufal/SSHOC/Task-3.3/README-processing-pipeline.txt

 6. Restructure every entry in countingNumberOfCharactersInEveryFile.txt.
 - (TODO: don't use ``hard-wired'' paths)
 - (TODO: check whether it still works within the current directory structure)
+- (TODO: add the missing sortingContentOfPlainTextFileAlphabetically.py and update the path)
 ```
   $ TODO/sortingContentOfPlainTextFileAlphabetically.py
 ```